 Marguerite is a frequent speaker, particularly in the area of trade secrets and unfair competition.
 She was a lecturer at the National Institute for Trial Advocacy Jury Trial Program and served as a faculty member at the University of Virginia Trial Advocacy Program for two years.
 She also served as an adjunct professor at Villanova University teaching an undergraduate level honors seminar.

-Co-chair of Littler Mendelson's Competition and Trade Secrets Practice Group, Marguerite is also a member of the Management Committee.
-Marguerite chairs the Legal Content Advisory Committee, is a core member of the firm's Women's Leadership Initiative and serves on the firm's Governance Committee.
-She also served on the Board of Directors and the Strategic Planning Committee.
+Co-chair of Littler's Competition and Trade Secrets Practice Group, Marguerite also chairs the Legal Content Advisory Committee and serves on the firm's Governance Committee.
+She is a core member of the firm's Women's Leadership Initiative and has served on Littler's Board of Directors, Management Committee and the Strategic Planning Committee.

 Before joining Littler in 2001, Marguerite worked at other law firms as a shareholder, partner and associate.